joomengine/jcb-documentation/035-Translation-Mananger-in-JCB-explained.md

 JCB automatically converts `"Enter a short acronym"` into a **language placeholder** (e.g., `COM_EXAMPLE_FIELD_ACRONYM_DESC`) and adds it to the `en-GB` language file.

-This happens throughout the compiler—for admin views, site views, and templates—ensuring that all visible text can be translated later.
+This happens throughout the compiler-for admin views, site views, and templates-ensuring that all visible text can be translated later.

 ---